 There are a few points to keep in mind when writing code for an expanded mode system.
 The 68HC812A4 provides several internal registers which control and define the various possible configurations of expanded memory.
 The simplest code can ignore these registers, and consider the memory map to be limited to 64K.
 This will be referred to as Non-Banked Mode.
-In this case, the 32K external RAM will be accessible from \$0000 - \$7fff (when enabled via CSCTL0 and CSTL1 registers), and only the upper 32K of the external Flash will be available from \$8000 - \$ffff (since CSP0 is enabled by default).
+In this case, 32K of the external RAM will be accessible from \$0000 - \$7fff (when enabled via CSCTL0 and CSTL1 registers), and 32K of the external Flash will be available from \$8000 - \$ffff (since CSP0 is enabled by default).
 The exceptions are those internal 68HC812A4 resources which appear in these areas- they have priority over external memory.
-Note also that, in non-banked mode, the physical address actually accessed in Flash is the topmost 32K block, since the default logic level on address lines above A15 is high.
-If you're using a Flash Programmer to load code (instead of doing it in-circuit), you will have to specify the appropriate offset in the programmer's console.
+Note also that, in non-banked mode, the physical address actually accessed in Flash and external RAM is the topmost 32K block, since the default logic level on address lines above A15 is high.

-To take full advantage of the memory capacity available on Adapt812DXLT, however, some of the MCU's registers must be initialized at the beginning of your code.
+To take full advantage of the memory capacity available on Adapt812MAX, however, some of the MCU's registers must be initialized at the beginning of your code.
 For recommended register values, have a look at the demo program source code, found in the adapt12/mx1 subdirectory of your Starter Package disk.
-The relevant file is mx1demo.asm.
-While the demo program is small and fits into a single page of Flash, a larger program could have subroutines located in other banks of Flash.
-The only change necessary would be to use the CALL instruction instead of JSR, specify the page number where the subroutine is loacted, and change the RTS to RTC (return from call) at the end of the sub routine.
-For further details on using expanded modes, refer to the 68HC812A4 data book from Motorola.
+The relevant file is mx1demo5.asm.
+While it was originally written for boards with Narrow Expanded mode memory configurations (such as Adapt812MX1 and Adapt812DX), this demo program will work without modification in the Wide Expanded mode Adapt812MAX board.
+It just so happens that this demo program is small and fits into a single page of Flash; however, a larger program could easily have subroutines located in other banks of Flash.
+The only change necessary would be to use the CALL instruction instead of JSR, specify the page number where the subroutine is located, and change the RTS instruction to RTC (return from call) at the end of the subroutine.
+For further details on using expanded modes, refer to sections 6.3, 8.4, and 8.5 of the Motorola 68HC812A4 Technical Summary.